 You can get information about the financing and internationalization services of the Team Finland network by submitting a contact request.

 Russia's military action and the sanctions imposed onto Russia have both direct and indirect effects on companies and their exports.
 Business Finland is now scouting for new, alternative markets for many companies.
 Business Finland does not directly promote exports to Russia or identify market opportunities in Russia.

 - Business Finland has stopped all communication and activation measures related to market opportunities and program operations connected to Russia.
 We provide companies with information on other market opportunities and strive to identify alternatives for companies in this changed global environment.
 See www.marketopportunities.fi

 - The European Union, the United Kingdom and the United States have imposed numerous sanctions onto Russia.
 Companies are to carefully review the changed export regulations and comply with them.
 Further information on export sanctions and practical assistance to companies are provided by the Federation of Finnish Industries (EK) and the Ministry for Foreign Affairs.

 - With regard to Team Finland visits, Business Finland, together with other Team Finland members, monitors the situation.
 We are aiming to organize visits while taking into account the world political situation and security.
-The Finnish-Russian Chamber of Commerce is responsible for the Team Finland visits to Russia, and Business Finland generally has not been involved in these arrangements.

 - We will not arrange any events related to Russia.